nicolasvargaszz/InfoBross/README.md

-The game still in process
+In this branch we upload how to set up the game in MACOS